makersacademy/student-directory/01_setting_up_environment.md

 [Back to README](README.md)

 First, open the terminal and navigate to your project directory.
-Then create a new directory called "student-directory" (:pill: [The command line](https://github.com/makersacademy/pre_course/blob/master/pills/command_line.md)), change into it and initialise it as an empty git repository (:pill: [Version Control with Git](https://github.com/makersacademy/pre_course/blob/master/pills/git.md)).
+Then create a new directory called `student-directory` (:pill: [The command line](https://github.com/makersacademy/pre_course/blob/master/pills/command_line.md)), change into it and initialise it as an empty git repository (:pill: [Version Control with Git](https://github.com/makersacademy/pre_course/blob/master/pills/git.md)).

 ![terminal](./images/term.png)